-Baked Pumpkin Spice Oatmeal gives you a reason to make your own pumpkin spice blend and then enjoy it all season!
-It’s great to add to coffee grounds before brewing and you’re well on your way to a pumpkin spice latte!
+Baked Pumpkin Spice Oatmeal gives you just another reason to make your own pumpkin spice blend and then enjoy it all season!
+Add the spice mix to coffee grounds before brewing and you’re well on your way to a pumpkin spice latte!

 Pumpkin.
 Sweetie.
 Honey.
 Cupcake.